coupler-network/laas-api/README.md

 # LaaS

-This directory contains code for the backend API of LaaS, AKA [coupler.network](https://coupler.network).
+This directory contains code for the backend API of Lightning as a Service, AKA [coupler.network](https://coupler.network).

 ## Getting started